 Applying query filters to entities which implement a particular interface

-Applying query filters to entities with a particular column name
+Applying global query filters to entities with a particular column name

 This approach isn’t as clean and delineated as the interface approach above but if you wouldn’t be using the interfaces for anything other than setting query filters in EF you can just set a filter on entities which have a particular property name and type combination.